adrianRfeeger/EzShareApp/README.md

 1. **Download the release version:**

-   - Download the release version compiled by PyInstaller for ARM64 Macs from the [here](https://github.com/adrianRfeeger/EzShareCPAP/releases/download/v1.0.1/EzShareCPAP.zip).
+   - Download the release version compiled by PyInstaller for M series/silicon/ARM64 Macs from the [here](https://github.com/adrianRfeeger/EzShareCPAP/releases/download/v1.0.1/EzShareCPAP.zip).

 2. **Extract the ZIP file:**